CrazyBayes/UMARL/README.md

 [Level=based Foraging (LBF)](https://github.com/semitable/lb-foraging) is a mixed cooperative-competitive game, which focuses on the coordination of the agents involved.
 Agents navigate a grid world and collect food by cooperating with other agents if needed.
 Please refer to LBF to install it.

 ## StarCraft Multi-Agent Challenge
 [StarCraft Multi-Agent Challenge (SMAC)](https://github.com/oxwhirl/smac) is designed for research in the field of collaborative multi-agent reinforcement learning (MARL).
 Please refer to SMAC to install it.
-Note that the version of SMAC in oour paper is ``SC2.4.6``.
+Note that the version of SMAC in our paper is ``SC2.4.6``.